Commentary: North-South Disparities in English Mortality

 Origins of the North-South divide

 Looking at the whole population under 75, we found declining mortality rates in all regions over most of the period, reflecting general improvements in population health, but there was a persistent gap between north and south.
 Between 1965 and 1995 this gap narrowed, with health in the north slowly catching up with health in the south, but this convergence stopped in the late 1990s.
 Over the entire 50 year study period, mortality rates in the north have always been at least 15% higher than in the south – equivalent to an average of 38,000 excess deaths in the north every year.
 Because most of these deaths occur in older age groups, it can be difficult to spot patterns of inequality emerging in younger people, which might have severe consequences for population health in the future.
-We therefore looked in detail at the younger age groups and found some alarming trends.
-For example, for ages 25 to 34 – shown in the graph – mortality rates fell between 1965 and 1985 but then remained static for a decade.
-Up to this point, mortality rates were similar in the north and the south, but in the mid-1990s a clear gap between north and south emerged, with mortality falling in the south and rising in the north.
-Although mortality began to fall again in the north in the 2000s, the gap that opened up in the 1990s has remained stubbornly wide.
+We therefore looked in detail at the younger age groups.
+For ages 25 to 34 – shown in the graph – mortality rates fell between 1965 and 1985 but then remained static for a decade.
+Up to this point, mortality rates were similar in the north and the south, but in the mid-1990s a clear gap emerged, with mortality falling in the south and rising in the north.
+Although mortality began to fall again in the north in the 2000s, the gap that opened up in the 1990s has persisted.
 There were similar patterns in the 35-44 age group.

 Explanations for the divide